orthecreedence/cl-async/base.md

 This function must be called before any other operations in the library are allowed.
 If you try to do an async operation without an event loop running, it will throw an error.

-It allows specifying callbacks for the fatal errors in libevent (called when libevent would normally exit, taking your app with it), logging, and default application error handling.

-`start-event-loop` returns 1 if the event loop exited naturally, and 0 if it was forced to close via [exit-event-loop](#exit-event-loop).

 {% highlight cl %}
 ;; example: